mathisbot/homomorph-rust/README.md

 Homomorphic encryption is still a subject of research today, and no system that is both secure and efficient has yet been found.

-The crate provides a simple API to define a proper homomorphic implementation of any structure, but also provide an implementation for unsigned integers (other std types are a work in progress)
+The crate provides a simple API to define a proper homomorphic implementation of any structure, but also provide an implementation for integers (other std types are a work in progress)

 ## Getting Started